CalebS1204/Demonstrating-a-Digital-Input/README.md

 # Demonstrating-a-Digital-Input
-A button that activates a LED created on 2/23/2026
+A button that activates a LED with a 500ms turn off delay created on 2/23/2026